ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 ### Production build

-The production output consists of just three files which can be hosted on any webserver (or just run locally in a browser)
+The production output consists of just two files which can be hosted on any webserver (or just run locally in a browser)

 + `index.html` - minimal html rendering just one `div` where the application is loaded into
-+ `app.min.js` - all JavaScript libraries and application code
++ `app.min.js` - all JavaScript libraries, the compiled application code and all CSS
-+ `app.min.css` - all CSS taken from the JS libraries

 The final application build (which includes all of Hyperloop, Opal JQuery and Opal Core Extensions) is just **185kb** gzipped.